 Our horses should not bite.
 They should not kick people.
 They should allow people to handle them in a way that keeps people safe from harm.

 And it falls to us to teach them socially appropriate behavior - because the bottom line is that if the horse does not respond appropriately in regards to humans, it will be the horse that suffers in the long run - and potentially be put down for his dangerous or unacceptable behavior.

 How to Be A Responsible Horse Owner

 There are so many aspects of responsible horse ownership:

 - simple horse training of day-to-day tasks

-- bringing a horse along carefully and compassionately as a young horse
+- bring a horse along carefully and compassionately as a young horse

-- having an intrinsic lifelong passion for learning all things "horse" (the desire for self-improvement)
+- have an intrinsic lifelong passion for learning all things "horse" (the desire for self-improvement)

-- representing a horse honestly and ethically when presenting him for sale
+- represent a horse honestly and ethically when presenting him for sale

-- teaching people who are new to horses in a similarly responsible manner, even if they have (possibly misguided) ideas of their own
+- teach people who are new to horses in a similarly responsible manner, even if they have (possibly misguided) ideas of their own

 Whether you own a foal, a young horse, or an old-timer, always be aware of your responsibility to your horse.
 Being a good horse listener and responsible owner means that you get to "give back" in a way that ensures a long and comfortable life for your horse - even in a humanized environment!

 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email

 Buy the book for many more riding tips!
 Horse Listening – The Book: Stepping Forward to Effective Riding

 Do You Want to Own A Horse?
 Answer ‘yes’ to these questions and you are on your way!